-- Their life is in immediate danger.
-(In that case, you should call 911.)
+- Their life is in immediate danger, and in that case, you should call 911

 Support and recovery looks different for each family.
 For some families, recovery might mean emotional support, some financial resources, a ride to treatment, or just a hug and an encouraging word.
-For other families, healthy support looks like firm boundaries with no communication at all until their loved one has taken some positive steps toward recovery.
+For other families, healthy support looks like firm boundaries with no communication at all.
+This can occur until their loved one has taken some positive steps toward recovery.

-We can help you walk through what’s appropriate for your situation with our Family Program at Discovery Place.
+We can help you walk through what’s appropriate for your situation with our Family Matters Program in the Nashville, Tennessee area.
 It’s always a good idea to run your plan by someone who isn’t emotionally invested in the outcome.

-Support for Families of Addicts and Alcoholics in Nashville
+Additional Support for Families of Addicts in Nashville, TN

-Whatever you do to help your addicted loved one you must remember that you don’t have to do it alone and you shouldn’t.
+Whatever you do to help your addicted loved one, remember you don’t have to do it alone.
+And you shouldn’t.
 You and your family deserve to experience your own opportunity to recover from your loved one’s addiction.

 While your loved one is at Discovery Place, he will be totally immersed in recovery.
-Whether your loved one attends our program for 30 days, 60 days, three months, or up to a year, you now have time to catch your breath and devote energy to your own wellbeing.
+Whether your loved one attends our program for 30 days, 60 days, three months, or up to a year, you now have time to catch your breath.
+Additionally, you can devote energy to your own wellbeing, and focus more on you.
 Family roles in addiction can change, and it can start with you.

 Discovery Place also offers support for families through our staff, guides and special guests.
 We encourage all of those impacted by the effects of addiction to attend the workshops and meetings we host.
 This is your time to ask questions, connect with others, and gather tools to build or strengthen your own peace of mind.
 Family recovery is hard work, but together we promise to help you and your family establish a firm foundation to live a happy, healthy life.